vishnukumarkvs/notes/Interview.md

 2. What does @SpringbootApplication annotation do
     - It combines 3 annotaions at the start of application
     - @Configuration + @AutroConfiguration + @ComponentScan
+    - ComponentScan scans  for @Component and @Service etc
+    - Conf